abtion/rails-template/README.md

       The DNS provider differs from client to client depending on whether we bought the domain or they did it themselves.
       If we don't have access, we provide the settings to the client so they can set it up.
    6. It will take an hour or so for new records to propagate, be patient.
-   7. Back on the sendinblue page, validate each setting.
+   7. Back on the brevo page, validate each setting.
    8. When all settings are validated, the setup is complete.

 ### Setup basic auth